iantruslove/meeting-demographics/README.md

-# ring-experiment
+# Demographics

-A Clojure library designed to ... well, that part is up to you.
+A little web app to capture and record basic demographic data for meeting attendees.

 ## Usage